How can I quickly identify academic source value?

 – Offer ways of categorising the value of different source types and source locations

-While Academic Marker’s short courses on finding academic sources and conducting digital searches have dealt more closely with understanding what a source is, why academics use them and how such sources can be best located through a university library, this three-lesson course now focuses more specifically on the methods and processes that are necessary when identifying the value of a source.
-To guide your learning, Lesson 1 first focuses on the seven most important aspects for the quick identification of source value – which is a necessary skill when reducing search results to a manageable number for research.
-Once you’ve selected a reasonable array of sources, Lessons 2 and 3 then provide six questions that academics can ask themselves to determine whether or not a text is of sufficient appropriacy and quality to be used in an academic assignment.
+While Academic short readers on finding academic sources and conducting digital searches have dealt more closely with understanding what a source is, why academics use them and how such sources can be best located through a university library, this three-chapter reader now focuses more specifically on the methods and processes that are necessary when identifying the value of a source.
+To guide your learning, Chapter 1 first focuses on the seven most important aspects for the quick identification of source value – which is a necessary skill when reducing search results to a manageable number for research.
+Once you’ve selected a reasonable array of sources, Chapters 2 and 3 then provide six questions that academics can ask themselves to determine whether or not a text is of sufficient appropriacy and quality to be used in an academic assignment.

 Why are quick value judgements important?